Skip to main content

 Re-experiencing/ reliving traumatic events

-Re-ecperiencing or reliving traumatic events may occur in the daytime when you are awake (flashbacks, or intrusive images or thoughts) or as nightmares when asleep.
-These can cause distress and anxiety (these are the most characteristic symptoms).
+Re-experiencing or reliving traumatic events may occur in the daytime when you are awake (flashbacks, or intrusive images or thoughts) or as nightmares when asleep.
+These can cause distress and anxiety.
 You may also have problems sleeping.

 Avoidance of people or places